 - Physical custody (or "residential custody") is where the child primarily resides

 - Legal custody involves decision making surrounding the health, education and general welfare of the child

 Any arrangement of the above is possible by agreement.
 It is even possible for one parent to have sole physical custody and the other to have sole legal custody, or for one party to have sole physical custody with joint legal custody.
-Generally, any agreement the parties, including same-sex and domestic partners, can make together as co-parents would be better than anything imposed by a stranger, aka "The Judge."to have sole legal custody, or for one party to have sole physical custody with joint legal custody.
-Generally, any agreement the parties, including same-sex and domestic partners, can make together as co-parents would be better than anything imposed by a stranger, aka "The Judge."
+Generally, any agreement the parties reach as co-parents would be better than anything imposed by a stranger, aka "The Judge.", who clearly does not know the parties and will not have a lasting involvement in raising the children.

 Here are just a few of the situations in which we can help you:

 - Enforcement by a noncustodial parent of a visitation agreement

 - Modification of the parenting plan by a noncustodial parent

 - Modification of a visitation schedule by a parent with full or primary custody

 - Grandparents seeking visitation rights with their grandchildren